A Spa Incident

 For me though, it gave me so much needed closure.
 It gave me the explanation why this breakup happened, and showed whether or not I did anything wrong.
 And even though reliving what Sharon told me was very difficult, in the end I could dot the i's and cross the t's of my fateful relationship with Mary.

 I want to thank you for reading up to the end.
 Yes, it was a long story, and I promise to stick to my usual technical subjects in the future.
 Also please understand that it is a shortened account of a 6-month long saga, so I had to abbreviate and omit certain things.

 I also want to assure you that what you had read above is my version of events as I remember them, and that I was as truthful about it all as my memory allows it.
 It hasn't been long since we broke up and my memory is still fresh.
-I am obviously still going through the hard time of realization of what has happened and of the consequences, especially after what Sharon told me at the end.
+I am obviously still going through the hard time of realizing what has happened and of the consequences, especially after what Sharon told me at the end.
 But time heals.
 So I hope that it will heal me too.

 Lastly, if you were a part of this story and want to post your thoughts about it, please use the comment section below.
 Use your real name, that's how I will know that you are that person.
 After that I will edit it out to match your name in this story.

 And finally.
 Thank you for reading and for listening.
 It helps a lot!

 Thank you, everyone for all your nice comments and words of encouragement!
 I really couldn't have anticipated such a warm reaction.